Essentials5 min read·April 6, 2026

 2. Visa and Entry Module

-• Visa-free eligibility check: Enter your passport nationality and instantly confirm whether you qualify for 30-day visa-free entry or the 240-hour transit policy
+• Visa-free eligibility check: Enter your passport to instantly see if you qualify for visa-free entry or the 240-hour transit policy

-• Entry document checklist: Passport validity (6 months beyond your stay), return or onward ticket, hotel confirmation, and other details border officers commonly check
+• Entry document checklist: Passport validity, return ticket, hotel confirmation, and other details border officers actually check

 See also: China Visa-Free Entry 2026: Full Country List and Transit Rules